About Ladies Fellowship

-The Legacy Lady Project – Honoring our Past – Leaving a Legacy: This unique history project celebrates the lives of Indian Springs women who have impacted their families, friends and the ministry of the campmeeting over the years.
+The Legacy Lady Project – Honoring our Past – Leaving a Legacy: This unique history project celebrates the lives of Indian Springs women who have impacted their families, friends and the ministry of the camp meeting over the years.
 Funds raised from this project contribute to the beautification and hospitality needs of the campground.

-Beautification of Campground: Through raised funds from the Legacy Lady Project, may areas on the campground now have lovely landscaping.
+Beautification of Campground: Through raised funds from the Legacy Lady Project, many areas on the campground now have lovely landscaping.
 Recent examples are landscaped areas by the Main Tabernacle, the Memorial Building and the Front Entrance.

 History of the Ladies’ Fellowship: 100 years of Service – 1911-2011

 In 1940, the Board of Trustees recognized the Women’s Auxiliary as an official ministry of the camp meeting.
-Their purpose at that time was to care for preachers, musicians and their wives and children.
+Their purpose at that time was to care for preachers, musicians and their families.
 A free-will offering taken each year was used for the upkeep of the Workers’ Cottages and to pay for furniture, kitchen equipment and linens.
 Membership was open to any interested woman attending camp meeting.

 An Expanded Outreach: Our camp history for the 1990 Centennial Celebration explained that the role of the organization had expanded.
 The Women’s Auxiliary was routinely providing flowers and decorations for the Main Tabernacle and planting shrubs for the beautification of the grounds.
 It also helped to provide toys and needed linens for the Nursery.
 Support for our missionary families had become an important part of the ministry.